-The article presents the data on onychomycosis causative agents, clinical types and forms of nails affection, describes modern methods of onychomycosis treatment with the use of highly effective antifungal drugs of systemic and external action.
-It is shown that the cure of onychomycosis can be achieved with the right choice of antimycotic agents, taking into account the type, form of the lesion, the extent of the process, as well as the general state of the body (related diseases, the state of the immune system).
+The article presents the data on onychomycosis causative agents, clinical types and forms of the nails affection, describes modern methods of onychomycosis treatment with the use of highly effective antifungal drugs of systemic and external action.
+It is shown that the cure of onychomycosis can be achieved by choosing the correct antimycotic preparations while taking into consideration the type and form of the lesion, the extension of the process, and the general state of the organism (related diseases, state of the immune system).

-several forms of nail damage in onychomycosis: normotrophic, in which the nails retain their normal configuration, but they become dull, with a yellowish tint at the free edge, with thickening in the corners of the nail plate due to the accumulation of horny masses; hypertrophic – nail thickening over the entire surface due to subnail hyperkeratosis, nails become dull, dirty-gray in color, loosened at the free edge; atrophic – the nails are significantly destroyed, as if corroded from the free edge, the nail bed is partially exposed, covered with a layering of loose and dry crumbly masses; affection of the type of onycholysis – The nail plates separate from the nail bed, becoming dull, sometimes dirty-gray in color; the nail retains its normal color at the base.
-Combined nail lesions can occur in one patient.
+Several forms of nail lesions in onychomycosis: normotrophic, in which the nails retain a normal configuration, but become dull, with a yellowish tint at the free edge, with thickening in the corners of the nail plate due to accumulation of horny masses; hypertrophic – nail thickening over the entire surface due to subnail hyperkeratosis, nails become dull, dirty-gray color, loosened at the free edge; atrophic – the nails are considerably destroyed, they look like corroded from the free edge, the nail bed is partially exposed, covered with loose and dry crumbling masses; Onycholysis type of damage – the nail plates separate from the nail bed, become dull, sometimes of dirty-gray color; the nail remains of the normal color at the base.
+Combined nail lesions can occur in a single patient.

-In recent years there have been significant advances in the study of the causes of onychomycosis, in particular, the possibility of spread Тrichorhophyton rubrum lymphohematogenous route.
-Trichophyton rubrum и Тrichorhton interdigitale Can cause allergic rearrangement of the body, in addition, dermatophytes and some mold fungi can have a toxic effect on the body.
+In recent years, significant advances have been made in the study of the causes of onychomycosis, particularly the possibility of spread Тrichorhophthon rubrum lymphohematogenous route.
+Trichophyton rubrum и Тrichorhton interdigitale can cause allergic rearrangement of the body, in addition, dermatophytes and some mold fungi can have a toxic effect on the body.

 Treatment with antimycotics of systemic action

-Candida paronychia and onychia can be treated effectively with fluconazole.
-The drug is prescribed 200 mg daily after meals (on the first day, a doubled dose of 400 mg) daily for 3 to 4 months.
-Fluconazole therapy can be combined with external antifungal drugs: bifonazole, cyclopyrox, clotrimazole, isoconazole as a cream or solution.
-Bifonazole is rubbed into the roller area once in the evening, the other drugs – twice a day.
+Candida paronychiae and onychiae can be effectively treated with fluconazole.
+200 mg daily after meals (first day, double dose 400 mg) daily for 3 to 4 months.
+Fluconazole treatment can be combined with external antifungal drugs: bifonazole, cyclopyrox, clotrimazole, isoconazole in the form of cream or solution.
+Bifonazole is rubbed into the roller area once in the evening, the other drugs twice a day.